AlainParadis/HEAL610/index.md

     2. Make an argument for the importance of your proposed change process
     3. Substantiate your change plan with evidence.

+-   Tie my writing into the Claim Statement.

+How am i going to use the content with the stakeholders?
+Apply it to my topic and
+What does it mean when I'm ready to lead the process?
+What am I going to do with the evidence?
+Missing the synthisis.
+What does this mean for my change approach?
+Draw an inference of what the evidence means.

 <!--
 ## Notes